Submit Your Abstract

 Late-Breaking Research: Submit by June 30, 2018 at 11:59 pm (CT)

-The American Academy of Physical Medicine and Rehabilitation (AAPM&R) invites you to submit your late-breaking clinical science research findings to be considered for inclusion in the 2017 Annual Assembly, October 12-15, 2017 in Denver, CO.
+The American Academy of Physical Medicine and Rehabilitation (AAPM&R) invites you to submit your late-breaking clinical science research findings to be considered for inclusion in the 2018 Annual Assembly, October 25-28, 2018 in Orlando, FL.

 Policies and Guidelines

 - All application material must be submitted online by Saturday, June 30, 2018 at 11:59 pm (CT).
 You will be prompted to fill out a financial disclosure form when you first log in (unless a disclosure form was completed in the original call for abstracts).
 All presenting authors must provide a financial disclosure to be accepted for presentation.

 - Only completed, original research abstracts will be considered (No case studies).